Samay Raina

-Samay Raina is an Indian stand-up comedian, YouTuber, and chess enthusiast.
-He was the co-winner of the second season of the stand-up comedy contest Comicstaan.
-During the COVID-19 pandemic, he began streaming chess games along with multiple comedians and chess masters.
-He has raised substantial amounts of money for various causes through his YouTube channel, including help for waste pickers, and relief for West Bengal and Assam flood victims.
+Samay Raina (born 26 October 1997) is an Indian stand-up comedian and YouTuber.
+He was the co-winner of the stand-up comedy contest Comicstaan 2 (2019).
+In 2024, he hosted the comedy talent show India's Got Latent.

-Early life and education
+Early life

-Raina was born in Jammu city of Jammu and Kashmir into a conservative Kashmiri Pandit family.
-He enrolled in a print engineering course at Vidhyarthi Griha in Pune, Maharashtra which he said was a waste of time, and started doing open mic events and eventually became a regular in the local comedy scene.
+Raina was born in Jammu city of the erstwhile Indian state of Jammu and Kashmir into a conservative Kashmiri Pandit family from Salia area of Seer Hamdan Anantnag.
+He enrolled in a print engineering course at Vidhyarthi Griha's College of Engineering and Technology in Pune, Maharashtra, which he said was a waste of time, and started doing open mic events and eventually became a regular in the local comedy scene.

 Career

 Stand-up

 After performing at multiple open mics since 27 August 2017, Raina began opening for well-known comedians like Anirban Dasgupta and Abhishek Upmanyu in Pune.
 As he gained recognition, he moved to Mumbai to pursue a career in stand-up comedy and gave several successful shows in Mumbai and several cities across the nation.